distanceworkshops/online-course/pages/syllabus/Chapter2.md

   image_fullwidth: foggy landscape.jpg
 ---

-In this chapter you will learn about ...
+In this chapter you will learn about the assumptions that underlie distance sampling.
+As density/abundance metrics produced by distance sampling are *estimates*, measures of uncertainty (or precision) need to be associated with them.
+Finally, a few suggestions regarding how a distance sampling analysis might be conducted: beginning, middle and conclusion.

 ***